Physician Assistants/Associates (PAs) are amazing professionals who can do many things, but there are some things we cannot do (nor do we want to ?).

 Physician assistants can assist surgeons during surgery.

-PAs can prescribe medications in all fifty states.
+PAs can prescribe medications in all 50 states.

 Physician assistants are educated in a master’s or doctorate program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).